We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Their Masterpiece diamonds are beautiful, but it’s a real drag being limited to the currently mounted pairs.
 Who says the exact diamond you love will be in the exact setting you want?
 Why can’t they offer options?

-If you have some ulterior motive to buy from Helzberg (maybe you own stock in Berkshire Hathaway or you have a store credit), then the Masterpiece collection are fantastic choices.
+If you have some ulterior motive to buy from Helzberg (maybe you own stock in Berkshire Hathaway or you have a store credit), then rings from their Masterpiece collection are fantastic choices.
 But the prices are incredibly high.

 From the sterile interior to the subpar salesmanship, I felt like there was nothing (positively) noteworthy about the buying experience with Helzberg.
 I would rather save 30-40% while having more options and having a better experience by shopping elsewhere.